p4-team/ctf/2018-06-23-google-ctf/web_catchat/README.md

 Every user for whom this style is applied, would make a request on URL we provide, assuming the secret data match the letter we selected.
 In our case we can't use just any URL, because CSP will not allow sending the request "outside", but fortunately we can use url `/room/{room_id}/send?name=leaker&msg={letter}` and the data will appear as message on the chat in the room we select.
-We can make a lot of those style entries, one for each letter, and thus recover the first letter of the secret.
+We can make a lot of those style entries, one for each letter of the flags charset, and thus recover the first letter of the secret.
 Then we can simply match two letters, then three etc.

-Now we're left with two problems:
+We're now left with two problems:
 - We have to find a way to inject the CSS on the page
 - We have to find a way to convince admin to issue `/secret` command.